iestyn-lewis/4by8/index.md

-<b>The CZ Patch Library is an independent product that is not built by, marketed, endorsed or supported by Casio.</b>

 ## What is it?

 The CZ Patch Library (CZPL) is an essential companion for the Casio CZ series of synthesizers.
 It contains: